gitname/react-gh-pages/README.md

     $ vi package.json
     ```

-    The deployment destination is the URL of the repository I created in step 1.

-    I'll add a property named `homepage` that has that URL as its value, like this:
+    The value of the `homepage` property is the URL at which I want people to be able to access the React app.

+    Since I'll be deploying the React app as a GitHub [**_project_ page**](https://pages.github.com/#project-site), I'll use this URL format: `https://{username}.github.io/{repo-name}`

+    Here's what the resulting property looks like:

     ```diff
     {